ian-fisher-developer/qt-qml/README.md

 I have much experience with Qt in my professional life, with GUI elements from the mature QtWidgets module -- the best choice for rich desktop applications.

 Many new projects implement GUIs with the QtQML and QtQuick modules.
-They support more dynamic visuals, good for the desktop and especially suited to other environments such as browsers and mobile devices.
+They support more dynamic visuals, good for the desktop and especially suited to other environments such as mobile devices.

 These are my personal investigations of Qt QML/Quick, learning by hand-crafting small, tested applications to run on the desktop and in a browser.